makinacorpus/DbToolsBundle/docs/content/configuration.md

 # Bundle configuration

-The *DbToolsBundle* let you configure some of its behaviours.
+The *DbToolsBundle* let you configure some of its behaviors.
 As with any classic Symfony Bundle, all will take place in the `config/packages/db_tools.yaml` file.

 :::tip